-1 ransı tion implementation Details • The achievement of the long-term target allocations for the Alternatives portfolio is expected to require several years.
-It is anticipated that the allocations to Hedge Funds and Opportunistic Fixed Income will be reduced over time as further capital calls are received for Private Placements in Global Real Estate and Private Debt.
+expected to require and Opportunistic I f the long-term target allocations for the Alternatives portfolio is several years.
+It is anticipated that the allocations to Hedge Funds fixed Income will be reduced over time as further capital calls are Placements in Global Real Estate and Private Debt.